Code-Institute-Submissions/Ultimate-Piccolo-The-Game/README.md

 -   A Function where people can make their own question packs with their own questions and pre made questions.

+-   Make it possible to delete a specific player instead of only the last one entered.

 ---

-## Aknowledgments
+## Acknowledgments

+Thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for helping me with brainstorming on how to code curtain things and for helping me reflect on my own work.

 [The following Code Institute student project](https://github.com/jumboduck/CV-Builder) helped me in to create this readme file.

-Thanks to [Felipe Alarcon](https://github.com/felipe-alarcon) for helping me with brainstorming on how to code curtain things and for helping me reflect on my own work.

 Thanks [Slack Overflow](https://stackoverflow.com/) for giving me code idea's when I was not curtain on how to code something.

 Thanks [Code Pen IO](https://codepen.io/rsherry/pen/QwoqyO) for giving me tips on how to make the add and remove players Javascript code.

+The footer was made with help of a previous project about making a [CV](https://github.com/waterrot/CV).